Company Policies, Terms & Conditions

 When you are online, Medvet collects information regarding the pages within our network which you visit and what you click on.

 Medvet does not disclose personal information that it holds about clients or recipients to third parties without their consent, unless permitted under the Privacy Act 1988 (Cth) or otherwise required by law.
 Medvet respects the privacy of users visiting our website and does not share any personally identifiable information with any third parties.

-Medvet may disclose limited personal information to local or overseas agents for the purposes of direct marketing.
+Medvet may disclose limited personal information to local or overseas agents for the purposes of engaging those agents to aid in Medvet’s direct marketing and managing client and contact databases.
 The countries outside of Australia where we are likely to disclose your personal information include the USA and UK.
-Medvet will obtain your consent or provide you fair warning if we are to disclose your personal information to an overseas recipient.
+Medvet will obtain your consent or provide you fair warning if we are to disclose your personal information to an overseas recipient for any other purpose.